Recordings of Bafia: A Bantu language of Cameroon

 Acknowledgement and citation

-Users of the Bafia deposit should acknowledge Gladys Guarisma, from CNRS–LaCiTO as the principal investigator and data collector.
-Alexandre François was in charge of coordinating the deposit, in the broader framework of LAVAFLoW (Legacy audio video archival in fourteen languages of the world).
+Users of the Bafia collection should acknowledge Gladys Guarisma, from CNRS–LaCiTO as the principal investigator and data collector.
+Alexandre François was in charge of coordinating the collection, in the broader framework of LAVAFLoW (Legacy audio video archival in fourteen languages of the world).

 The audio recordings were made possible through the financial support of CNRS–LaCiTO.
 The ELDP funding helped our research assistant Ms Anne Armand prepare the archive for online display.